-The PMC BiSerial-III-HW1 is part of the PMC Module family of modular I/O components by Dynamic Engineering.
-The PMC BiSerial-III is capable of providing multiple serial protocols.
-The HW1 protocol implemented provides 32 Manchester encoded inputs and outputs.
+PMC-BiSerial-VI-HW1 is part of the PMC Module family of modular I/O components by Dynamic Engineering.
+PMC-BiSerial-VI is capable of providing multiple serial protocols.
+The HW1 protocol implemented provides 32 Manchester encoded inputs and outputs plus a 2 bit parallel port.
+HW1 is ported from the original PMC-BiSerial-III implementation.
+The original memory map, bit map, CardId, and Vendor ID are retained for ease of use with previously released SW.
+New features default to not in use.